-Identifying your website users is necessary if you want to have your automations triggered when an event takes place on your website.
-To allow our platform to track these events on your website, you first need to create a connection between it and your website!
+Identifying your website users is necessary if you want to have your automation workflows triggered when an event takes place on your website.
+To allow our platform to track these events on your website, you first need to create a connection between it and your website.

 Once you're done connecting your website to our platform by using one of our available plugins, or through custom installation, your tracking will be automatically verified upon the first event received (a user viewed a product, added a product to cart, purchase a product, etc).

 To see whether your installation is successfully tracking events, follow the steps below:

 A. Finding the Tracked Websites page

 From the Account dropdown menu located on the top right corner of your Dashboard choose the Websites option on the drop-down menu appearing.